-Interest receivable
+Investment income due and accrued is composed of interest receivable and dividend receivable.
 Interest receivable pertains to interest accrued on short-term deposits and government debt securities.

-Dividend receivable

 Dividend receivable pertains to dividends accrued on listed equity securities.

 Accounts receivable

 Accounts receivable pertains to amounts due from brokers which represent receivables for securities sold that have been contracted for but not yet settled as of the end of the reporting period.
 This also includes subscriptions from unit holders.